HIS Sapporo Campus Financial Aid Program

 Founded in 1958, Hokkaido International School is committed to academic pursuit, character development, and global engagement.
 HIS's AP curriculum, outdoor education, music, and sports programs allow students to develop as future leaders in a changing world.

 HIS is pleased to announce the Alletta Seltzer Memorial Scholarship for Young Women Leaders.
-This four-year, the half-tuition scholarship will be awarded to one young woman from outside Hokkaido who will enter ninth grade in August 2021.
+This four-year, half-tuition scholarship will be awarded to one young woman each year entering ninth grade from outside of Hokkaido.